|

 France offers various vehicles for low tax financial investments.
 The most popular are the Assurance Vie and the Plan d’Epargne en Actions (PEA).
 These are financial wrappers allowing most income & gains to roll up without tax until withdrawn.
 Inside the wrapper, you buy & sell your investments - the better wrappers offer a list of several hundred funds to choose from.
 You can take funds out at any time and any tax due on withdrawal is usually reduced if the wrapper has been held a minimum number of years.

 If you are looking for security, you may wish to consider the guaranteed Euro Funds available within French Assurance Vie.
-Rates in 2011 should remain over 3% (net of fees and Social Charges) - probably higher than most bank savings accounts.
+However, few such funds provide returns above 1.5% (net of fees and Social Charges) - so take your time to choose your contract carefully.

 Rental property in France